Quantifying the unfairness of the 2018 FIFA World Cup qualification: Methodology and implementation

+The ranking of the teams in a group is determined as follows: (a) greatest number of points obtained in all group matches; (b) goal difference in all group matches; (c) greatest number of goals scored in all group matches; (d) drawing of lots.

 The Elo ratings are dynamic but we have fixed them for the sake of simplicity.
-In each of the four confederations, the ratings of all teams on the day before the first match of the relevant qualification tournament and the last day of the inter-confederation play-offs (15 November 2015) have been averaged.
+In each of the four confederations, the ratings of all teams on the day before the first match of the relevant qualification tournament are considered.
 Four tables in the Appendix show the corresponding measures of strength: Table~\ref{Table_A1} for the $35$ CONCACAF teams; Table~\ref{Table_A2} for the $46$ AFC teams; Table~\ref{Table_A3} for the $10$ CONMEBOL teams; and Table~\ref{Table_A4} for the $11$ OFC teams.

-On the basis of formulas \eqref{eq1} and \eqref{eq2}, each individual game can be simulated repeatedly.
-In particular, the win probability $w_i$ of team $i$ is determined for a match played by teams $i$ and $j$.
-A random number $r$ is drawn uniformly between $0$ and $1$, team $i$ wins if $r < w_i$, and team $j$ wins otherwise.
-Thus draws are not allowed, and group rankings are calculated by simply counting the number of wins.
-Ties in the group rankings are broken randomly.
+Any theoretical model is only as good as its assumptions.
+Therefore, it is worth summarising the main limitations: \begin{itemize} \item The strength of the teams is exogenously given and fixed during the whole qualification process. \item Home advantage does not differ between the confederations despite the findings of \citet{PollardArmatas2017}.
+However, the influence of the corresponding parameter is minimal since all matches are played both home and away except for Oceania, where some games are hosted by a randomly drawn country. \item The schedule of the matches is not accounted for. \item The efforts of the teams do not change even if they have already qualified or have been eliminated. \end{itemize} These shortcomings mean that the numerical results are primarily for comparative purposes.